 Children currently enrolled in NC Health Choice receive a new 12-month continuous eligibility period with no break in coverage if the signed renewal application is received within the ten-day grace period.
-The signed application must be received by the county DSS office within ten (10) calendar days of the renewal date.
+The signed application must be received by the county DSS or tribal office within ten (10) calendar days of the renewal date.
 An unsigned application is not a valid application and does not preserve the renewal enrollment exception permitted during the freeze.
-Renewal applications received by the county DSS after the ten-day grace period are handled as new applications and processed accordingly.
+Renewal applications received by the county DSS or local tribal office after the ten-day grace period are handled as new applications and processed accordingly.